No costs, no effort, no excuses:

 All you have to do is pat yourself on the back for having done a good deed.
 Then go ahead and share this article with your family and friends, so they can plant free trees as well.

-According to scientists, this is the final decade we have to save our planet.
+According to scientists, the Twentrees are the final decade we have to save our planet.

 Disclosure: Some of the below partners pay us a commission when you purchase from them.
 Your sales price remains exactly the same, and we invest that commission into planting trees.
 For these partners we explicitly mention to begin your purchase on our website.